 Instructional design best practices include considering these scenarios to prevent mishaps post-training.
 So if you're already delivering team enablement content, consider including regular product knowledge training alongside it.

-- Companies with highly engaged teams achieve a 21% increase in profitability.
+- SaaS Companies with highly engaged teams achieve a 21% increase in profitability.

 - Without effective onboarding and enablement training, turnover can be as high as 50%.
-That means you’re losing money by not training your team and having to regularly replace them!
+That means you're losing money by not training your team and having to replace them regularly!

 - 15% improvement with low-performing sales team members, helping them to excel.

-We’re guessing one of those probably got your attention.
 Product knowledge training is part of a holistic approach to helping your team and business growth.
-So now we’ll get to some practices on how to implement product knowledge training for your team on your SaaS product.
+So now we'll get to some practices on implementing product knowledge training for your team on your SaaS product.

-Before a product touches customers’ hands, it has to go through your team.
-The process below may look a little different for some companies, but it’s a rough idea of why product knowledge training is paramount:
+Before a product touches customers' hands, it has to go through your team.
+The process below may look slightly different for some companies, but here's a rundown of the teams you must train before any product launch.

-- Product training for the marketing team: Online training for marketing makes sense on several levels.
-But product knowledge training is key for marketers to understand how best to share this product with their customer base.
-Accurate information is important here because if your marketers don’t know what to say, there can be a spread of misinformation.
+- Product training for the marketing team: Online training for marketing is a given!
+Product knowledge training is key for marketers to understand how best to share this product with their customer base.
+Accurate information is important here because if your marketers don't know what to say, misinformation can spread.

-- Sales need training so they’re able to leverage this information in the process of closing deals.
+- Train up your sales team: Sales need training, so they're able to leverage this information in the process of closing deals.
 Knowing a SaaS product fully can ensure your sales team maximizes the value to leads in your sales funnel.

 - Don't forget the Customer Success Team!
 Customer Success leverages this training to help onboard and guide customers.
-By delivering the most contextually relevant information to your CS team, you can reduce friction at all customer journey stages.
+You can reduce friction at all customer journey stages by delivering the most contextually relevant information to your CS team.

 How to implement SaaS product knowledge training

-Since each sector of your business will need a different approach to deliver product knowledge training, we’ll group it into four categories: onboarding, marketing, sales, and customer success.
+Since your business sector will need a different approach to deliver product knowledge training, we'll group it into four categories: onboarding, marketing, sales, and customer success.

 - Onboarding—almost all team members will have a similar onboarding experience in regards to product knowledge training.
 So we'll start here to get the basics.